hguerrero/demo2-dashboard/README.md

  4. the build uses Parcel, which imports SCSS files from a javascript entry point.
 I know, it's weird, but it works well enough for a small project like this.  let mclayton know if any problems arise

+For the demo2 dashboard (forked from this one), see [rhdemo/demo2-dashboard](https://github.com/rhdemo/demo2-dashboard).